eth-educators/eth-docker/.eth/ethdo/README.md

 A file `change-operations.json` will then be created and saved on the Data USB for use with eth-docker and `ethdo` on your online computer.

-You will be given the option to create a separate file for each validator if you plan to use [CLWP](https://clwp.xyz).
-Doing so will create several \<validator-index\>.json files.

 Shut down Ubuntu which will make your PC "forget" anything it knew about your mnemonic during this process.

 At this point your Live USB will no longer be needed.